rpinset/all-addons-OCA/document_page_quality_manual/readme/CONFIGURE.md

-To edit the quality manual template:
+To enter your work instruction template, you need to:

-- Go to Management Systems \> Configuration \> Categories
+- go to Management Systems \> Configuration \> Categories
-- Select the Quality Manual category
+- select the Work Instructions category and edit the template
-- Edit the content